The Benefits of Sponsoring International Talent

 After the nomination is approved, your chosen worker can apply for their visa.
 For Skills In Demand (subclass 482), the worker must:

-Have at least 1 years of relevant work experience within the last five years if also has the relevant qualifications for the occupation
+Have at least one year of relevant work experience within the last five years, along with the relevant qualifications for the occupation.

-Have relevant qualifications or skills assessments (depending on the occupation) or, enough relevant experience to substitute the qualifications
+Have relevant qualifications or skills assessments, or enough relevant experience to substitute the qualifications.

-Obtain the necessary registration or license if required for the occupation, or plan to acquire it as soon as possible.
+Obtain necessary registration or licensing if required for the occupation, or plan to acquire it as soon as possible.

 Additional requirements apply for Skilled Employer Sponsored Regional (subclass 494) and Employer Nomination Scheme (subclass 186) visas.